- Survey Research Center

 Professor of Statistics and Director of the SRC

 Ginny received her doctorate in Biostatistics in 1992 and became the Director of the Survey Research Center in 1993.
-She is also an Associate Professor in the Department of Statistics and is responsible for teaching sampling and other statistical methods courses.
-Her research was in survey sampling focusing on the determination of cost-efficient survey designs.
-She is responsible for determination of sample size to meet the precision desired in the study objectives.
+She is also Professor in the Department of Statistics and currently Chair of the Department of Statistics.
+She is responsible for determination of sample size to meet the precision desired in the study objectives and contract preparation.
 She also recommends the statistical analyses to meet the survey objectives.
 She supervises all funded projects and is responsible for the preparation of the final study report.
 Her current research interests are in nonsampling errors, primarily in researching methods to reduce and adjust for nonresponse errors.

 Senior Faculty Research Assistant

 Lydia began working for the Survey Research Center in April of 1999 after completing an Integrated Master's degree in Economics, Geography and Rangeland Resources.
 Lydia is responsible for the design, implementation and data collection of all SRC funded projects.
 She will be happy to meet with faculty, staff or students and give advice on questionnaire construction, survey implementation and data input.
 Lydia also teaches ST 439/539 (Survey Methods) during summer sessions.